hopr/hopr/doc/readme.md

 Inspiration for the keyboard layout came from both ergonomic keyboards such as the [Kinesis Advantage](https://www.kinesis-ergo.com/shop/advantage2/) where the thumb is used for many modifier keys and ergonomic keyboard layouts such as [Neo](https://neo-layout.org/index_en.html) which use multiple modifiers to access more keys from the home row.

-The disadvantage with large ergonomic keyboards is that they make my laptop much less portable and the disadvantage with most keyboard layouts is that they all keep the unergonomic positions of many frequently used keys such as `CONTROL`, `SHIFT`, `DELETE` etc.
+The disadvantage with most ergonomic keyboards is that they are large and not laptop friendly.
+The disadvantage with most keyboard layouts is that they are not radical enough and keep the unergonomic positions of many frequently used keys such as `CONTROL`, `SHIFT`, `DELETE` etc.

-My main goals with Hopr are:
+My main goals with HoPR are:

 * Ergonomic usage.
 Reduce use of little finger and hand movements in general to minimize the risk of RSI.
 * Transparent usage.
 All keys should also work as normal.
 No change in default layout or use.